Skip to content

 // Popup-based social login

 Each provider opens a popup window for authentication.
-On success, the popup closes and the login page redirects to home.
+On success, the popup closes, the SDK returns an AuthResponse, and the login page redirects to home.

 This page handles OAuth and social login callbacks: